 My wife is a nurse.
 My wife is a hero.

-This was a loving tribute from a husband to his wife and shows the respect and love they have for each other.
-Please share this inspiring post with your friends and family.
+This was a loving tribute from a husband to his wife.
+It also demonstrates the respect and love they have for each other.
+Nursing is hard work and all nurses should be commended for their skill and commitment to their career